Banner

 • Difficulty: Challenging.

-• Sleep: Sky Dome, Collpapampa with sauna and hot tub.
+• Accommodation: Sky Dome at Collpapampa with private bathroom, sauna & hot tub.

 • Distance: 16 km / 10 miles.